-Former Avalanche captain Joe Sakic begins his fourth season as Executive Vice President of Hockey Operations, his sixth year overall in the organization's front office.
+Former Avalanche captain Joe Sakic recently finished his fourth season as Executive Vice President of Hockey Operations, his sixth year overall in the organization's front office.
 He was named to his current position on May 10, 2013.

 In August of 2016, Sakic spearheaded an extensive coaching search that culminated with the hiring of Jared Bednar, who won the 2016 Calder Cup as head coach of the American Hockey League's Lake Erie Monsters.

 Under Sakic's leadership, the Avalanche has continued to lock up its core players, signing Tyson Barrie, Matt Duchene, Erik Johnson, Gabriel Landeskog, Nathan MacKinnon and Semyon Varlamov all to long-term contracts.

 The 2015 offseason saw the Avalanche acquire and sign Carl Soderberg, bring in six players via a trade with Buffalo, sign unrestricted free agents Francois Beauchemin and Blake Comeau, and select Mikko Rantanen with the 10th overall pick in the NHL Draft.
 Soderberg went on to set career highs in assists and points, Beauchemin led the NHL in blocked shots, Comeau set a career best in assists and Rantanen was named the American Hockey League's Co-Rookie of the Year.